What is Eclectic Homeschooling?

 The beauty of Eclectic Homeschooling is that it can look different for every family.
 With my kids, I built our schedule around topics I thought were important or interesting, keeping in mind things I knew they would like and find engaging.
 I adopted the techniques I thought were worthwhile and skipped over things that wouldn't work for us.
 The result was a homemade curriculum that suited us wonderfully.
 Here are some examples of how I put together an Eclectic Homeschooling experience for my family.

 - Find a framework.
-I found that the Classically-inspired Well-Trained Mind by Susan Wise Bauer provided a handy guide for teaching history (a subject I struggled with), but other suggestions in the book either didn't work for us or took a different approach than I desired.
+I found that the Classically-inspired Well-Trained Mind by Susan Wise Bauer and Jesse Wise provided a handy guide for teaching history (a subject I struggled with).
+But other suggestions in the book either didn't work for us or took a different approach than I desired.
 So I adapted what I liked and simply left out the rest.

 - Incorporate textbooks.
 For math, I wanted my kids to understand the "why" as well as the "how" of doing arithmetic.
 But again, I needed some help.
 So I sought out workbooks and textbooks that covered the material in the way I thought would work best for me and my children.
 Math turned out to be the one subject in which we more or less followed the purchased texts exactly -- although when one series stopped working, we would switch to another.